pgardias/pgardias.github.io/_pages/links.md

 layout: page
 title: Hyperlinks
 ---

-Fun or useful references from around the web, annotated with some keywords if you know what you're looking for.
-If you have a recommendation, [send me a note](mailto:pmg@duck.com).

 <a name="personal"></a>
 ### Personal Websites
 The best feature of the web is the increasingly lower cost to hosting and serving your own content.
 Some folks write or design unique stuff, here's a mostly-annotated number of personal websites.
 Turns out much of the high-quality web content is highly interwoven!